 New Ideals in Education, works with schools using the history of teaching, linking the issues of today with their history and using examples of practice to inspire and reflect on the changes needed today.

-Articles about the history of the community Neill was a part of and how they influenced the concept of school and the legislation, training and practice in England and later throughout the world.
-Also arguing for the importance for this history in the present debates about schooling and innovation and revolution.
+The following are papers and articles about the history of the New Ideals community and how they influenced the concept of school, and education legislation, training and practice in England, and later throughout the world.
+They also argue for the importance of this history in the present debates about schooling, innovation and revolution.

 Article about the significance of the New Ideals in Education Conferences, and their relevance to today, sent to the Select Committee on Education as evidence for a discussion on the purpose and meaning of education.
 Evidence was also sent by the children of Summerhill School.

 How can children transform their schools as active citizens fighting for their rights?
 A paper presented to the Education and Citizenship in a Globalising World Conference November 2010, at Institute of Education, Co-sponsored by Beijing Normal University.
 It argues for the need for a cultural history for children’s rights to empower and frame the modern struggle.